Obarun/66/doc/frontend.md

     valid values :

     * classic : declares the service as a `classic` service.
-    * bundle : declares the service as a `bundle` service.
-    * longrun : declares the service as a `longrun` service.
     * oneshot : declares the service as a `oneshot` service.
     * module : declares the service as a `module` service.

-    **Note**: If you don't care about dependencies between services or if you don't need specific tasks or alternative configuration to get the daemon running, "classic" is the best pick.

     ---

 - @version

-    *Without equivalent, this key is unique to 66 tools*.

     Version number of the service.